Adult Protective Services (APS)

 - Force a person over the age of 18 into moving into a Skilled Nursing Facility

-- Force a person over the age of 18 into living in a different manner than they choose.
+- Force a person over the age of 18 into living differently than they choose.

-The In-Home Supportive Services Program (IHSS) provides assistance to Medi-Cal eligible aged, blind and/or disabled individuals so they may safely stay in their own homes.
+The In-Home Supportive Services Program (IHSS) assists Medi-Cal eligible aged, blind and/or disabled individuals so they may safely stay in their own homes.
 Aged, blind or disabled adults may receive the services of a care provider if they are eligible.
 IHSS is an alternative to out-of-home care.
 The Personal Care Services Program (PCSP) provides personal care services, such as assistance with feeding, bathing and dressing, and accompaniment to medical appointments.
 IHSS does not serve as a 24 hour a day program.
-It is thought that if the need for 24 hour care is present then the potential client may need a care facility to accommodate such needs.
+If the need for 24 hour care is present, the potential client may need a care facility to accommodate such needs.

 Social workers receive referrals.
-The Social Worker Supervisor then reviews each referral and a social worker is then assigned to the case or the referral is evaluated out (if the potential client did not meet the IHSS criteria.)
-Normally when the initial referral is incomplete the Social Worker Supervisor will contact the Reporting Party to attempt to gather additional information that would assist in determining the actual need for services prior to evaluating out the referral.
+The Social Worker Supervisor then reviews each referral.
+A social worker is then assigned to the case or the referral is evaluated (if the potential client did not meet the IHSS criteria.)
+Normally when the initial referral is incomplete the Social Worker Supervisor will contact the Reporting Party to attempt to gather additional information that would assist in determining the actual need for services before evaluating out the referral.

 In-Home Supportive Services may be any of the following: housekeeping, meal preparation, meal clean-up, laundry, shopping for food and running errands.
 Personal care services include bladder and bowel care, respiration, routine bed baths, feeding and dressing.
 Personal Care Services also includes help with getting in and out of bed, moving around, bathing, oral hygiene, and grooming.
 PCSP may also provide help with medications, travel to medical appointments, paramedical services and protective supervision.